manatlan/htagui/README.md

 **roadmap**

+ - provide a darker theme css
  - test test & test, to be rock solid
  - be available in htag4brython too, with the same apis.
- - perhaps provide version using shoelace web component, or simple bulma styles ... but the basics version (current one) will always be available, with its minimal footprint (js/css dependancies in mind)
+ - perhaps provide version using "shoelace web components", or "simple bulma styles" (like htbulma) ... but the basics version (current one) will always be available, with its minimal footprint (js/css dependancies in mind)

 **INSTALL**